-Considering the more than 672,000 Americans who died last year from diet-fueled disease, this omission would be considered malpractice if it wasn’t so widespread as to be taken for granted.
+Considering the more than 672,000 Americans who Plant-based recipes from diet-fueled disease, this omission would be considered malpractice if it wasn’t so widespread as to be taken for granted.

 But what if your doctors and other medical professionals could answer your nutrition questions and help you avoid disease and illness by teaching you how to live a healthy, plant-powered life?

 At several Kaiser Permanente Medical Centers in California, this vision is starting to become a reality.
 Doctors, nurses, and other staff are learning about plant-powered eating so they can pass along the information to their patients.
 Some of the medical staff are even adopting plant-powered diets long-term.

 “If I’m trying to teach my patients how to eat, I need to be doing the same thing,” registered nurse Tammy Bargain told ABC30.
 By following a plant-based diet, she lost 14 pounds.
 And now, she helps staff and patients make the switch.

 The medical center offers classes, free support groups, and 21-day challenges.
 By encouraging small steps, dietitian Judy Meadows says, “We’re seeing stress reduction, we’re seeing weight loss, we’re seeing less sick days, [and] healthier families at home.”

 And this isn’t the first time Kaiser Permanente, the largest healthcare organization in the U.S., has focused on plant-powered eating.

 In 2013, Kaiser Permanente published a nutritional update for physicians, which advised doctors to recommend plant-based diets, “to all their patients, especially those with high blood pressure, diabetes, cardiovascular disease, or obesity.”

 They list the health benefits of a plant-based diet as: